bratpeki/pclib/FUTURE.md

 If kept, the signed type would be standard, and the unsigned would a "u" added to them (eg. psrt for a signed short int, and pusrt for an unsigned short int).
 It is clearly visible how this creates confusion.

+Function pointers are currently not supported in the dynamic arrays, due to their syntax.